Shroud of Turin

 The shroud stayed at Montevergine until 1946 when it was returned to the Cathedral of Saint John the Baptist in Turin.
 The shroud has never been on regular display and is seldom available for public viewing.
 In hindsight, the choice of the Montevergine sanctuary was a good one.
 One imagines that other such sites, such as the abbey of Monte Cassino, might have been chosen.
 That would have been a disaster since that abbey was almost totally destroyed by air raids.
 Montevergine was not close enough to Naples (the most heavily bombed Italian city in WWII) to actually be on the Allied invasion route or an integral part of the German defensive lines and thus a target.
 It was not bombed.

-1943 that the shroud "never seems to be on display
+Fritz) noticed in 1943 that the shroud "never seems to

-"Uh, we just now moved it to keep it out
+Vinnie) said, "Uh, we just now moved it to keep it out

 of harm's way.
 But I don't know where they moved it

-the king knows.
+to.
+Only the king knows.
 Go ask him.
 No, the driver